StackCatalyst/common-lib/PROGRESS.md

   - Build documentation generator

 ## Notes
-- All core functionality for Sprint 1 and 2 is implemented and tested
+- All core functionality for Sprints 1 and 2 is implemented and tested
-- Testing framework now includes comprehensive container support for integration testing
+- Comprehensive container support for integration testing is in place
+- Examples directory provides both documentation and integration tests
-- Documentation is complete with examples and best practices
-- Integration with other core libraries is complete
+- Documentation is complete and integrated with other libraries
-- Advanced features will be implemented in later phases